Supersymmetric properties of one-dimensional Markov generators with the links to Markov-dualities and to shape-invariance-exact-solvability: Introduction

-$\bullet$ The Appendices describe how the various sections of the main text can be adapted to analyze the supersymmetric properties of Markov jump processes on the one-dimensional lattice with arbitrary nearest-neighbors transition rates $w(x \pm 1,x)$, also called Birth-Death processes.
+The various Appendices describe how each section of the main text can be adapted to analyze instead reversible Markov jump processes on the one-dimensional lattice with arbitrary nearest-neighbors transition rates $w(x \pm 1,x)$, also called Birth-Death processes.
 The presentation is shorter since the ideas are the same, but we stress some important technical differences.